 Blue Mosque is a UNESCO World Heritage Site known as the second mosque in the world built with six minarets, (after the mosque of the Ka’aba in Mecca) which provoked hostility back in time.
 According to one of the legends, this was a result of a misunderstanding between the sultan and the architect.
 Blue Mosque is famous for more than 20.000 handmade blue Iznik tiles decorating its interior and is a truly impressive site to visit.

 The entrance to the mosque is free.
-The removal of the shoes and wearing of the scarves for women are mandatory.
+The removal of shoes and wearing of scarves for women are mandatory.
 Blue Mosque is located only a few minutes’ walk from Hagia Sophia, so you can visit both landmarks on the same day.

 Also check out my 5-Day Istanbul Itinerary for First-Time Visitors